CarmenChenEpi/566-prjoject/docs/index.md

 \#Introduction (provide background on your dataset and formulated question)

-Vaccination rate and COVID-19 incidence cases in California.
+Vaccination rate and COVID-19 incidence cases and deaths increase in California.

 \#Methods (include how and where the data were acquired, how you cleaned and wrangled the data, what tools you used for data exploration)